Afshan-Khan2105/afshan-khan2105/README.md

 ✨ AI + Web Dev Projects: Experimenting with OpenAI APIs and TensorFlow.js for fun, intelligent features.

-🌐 Portfolio: Building a portfolio that screams "creative, fun, and techy" (because first impressions matter, right?).

 🌍 Let’s Connect, I love meeting new people and sharing ideas!
 If you’re into tech or AI, hit me up: